Okay, let’s not be that dramatic, but there are a few things we look for in makeup, right?

 I’d rather someone directly benefit from my purchase, as the Artists get commissions on their sales.

 Plus, you have a contact within the company to help you should you have any problems or questions.

 Some of the Artists will have direct websites where you can fill out a short questionnaire and submit a makeup-free photo, and others will have you direct/private message them on Instagram or Facebook.

 As I said before, I’d been following several Artists, and I finally picked one that I felt was very energetic, smart, and sweet.

 She also gave a lot of tips on how to do makeup for the older face, particularly on how to do eyeshadow on hooded eyes, which I have.

 I filled out the form on her website, and she emailed me with colors that she was recommending for my particular skin tone and concerns.
 She also answered my questions really well.

-When you go to their website (each artist has their own personal website, so I won’t provide a link here), you will see that their products are fairly reasonably priced.
+When you go to their website (each artist has their own personal website, so I won’t provide a link here), you will see that their makeup line products are reasonably priced.

 The majority of their basic products (foundation, bronzer, illuminator) in the larger tins are $14-16, and they claim that they will last for a few months.

-I figured I’d upgrade to a bigger compact if I liked the product.
+I figured I’d upgrade to a bigger compact if I like the product.